Ready to level-up your Japanese and sound めっちゃオシャレ (meccha o-share, “super fashionable”)?

 Cool Japanese Slang Words

-Adding slang to your vocabulary is a sure-fire way to sound more like a native speaker!
+Adding slang to your Japanese vocabulary is a sure-fire way to sound more like a native speaker!
 These are some common, fresh and everyday slang terms you should know:

 - やばい (Yabai): Hands down one of the most common slang terms said today. やばい means both “awesome” or “amazing,” and “awful” or “crappy,” depending on the context.
 Try watching any episode of Terrace House without hearing this at least a dozen times!